ntveem/ntveem.github.io/00-index.md

 <!--![Profile picture]({{ BASE_PATH }}/assets/images/Tejaswi_picture.jpg)-->

-I am a member of the [School of Natural Sciences](http://www.sns.ias.edu/) at the Institute for Advanced Study.
+I am a Schmidt fellow and member of the [School of Natural Sciences](http://www.sns.ias.edu/) at the Institute for Advanced Study.
 I work on a variety of topics in theoretical astrophysics, with an emphasis on physical cosmology.

 Prior to this, I was a graduate student in Physics at Caltech with [Chris Hirata](http://www.tapir.caltech.edu/~chirata/web/).